Summarize this with

 - Your AI responses should sound like your brand, trained from your historical responses and documents

-- You want to prioritize negative reviews using sentiment analysis
+- You want to handle negative reviews prioritized by sentiment analysis

 - Google Reviews are part of your review management, AppFollow does not support that